M&S Sparks Card Changes Explained | The Best Petite Brands You Can Now Shop

 RO&ZO Petite Range at M&S

-Over the past couple of years, the platform has quietly become home to a growing number of genuinely strong fashion brands — including some of the best petite-friendly labels and trend-led collections that many people don’t even realise are available there.
+And yes — you can use Sparks online as well, which is where this becomes especially interesting for fashion shoppers.
+Because M&S is no longer just M&S. Over the past few years, the retailer has quietly become home to a growing number of genuinely strong fashion brands — including some brilliant petite-friendly labels, trend-led collections and brands many people still don’t realise you can shop through the platform.

 Petite Brands At M&S